Whether you are producing CD's, cassettes, vinyl records or

 The mastering suite itself goes hand-in-glove with the monitoring system.
 It should be spacious enough to allow low bass frequencies to fully develop, and the acoustical design should be tight & accurate, like a good control room.

 THE D.E.S.
-DIFFERENCE - Digital Editing Services is proud to be the first mastering facility in the North-Texas/Oklahoma region to offer high-density mastering, featuring the new Sonic Solutions SSHD High-Density Mastering System.
-This system is the new audio mastering standard, and will eventually be featured in the top mastering houses throughout the world.
-It allows 96Khz or 192khz mastering at 48 bit resolution.
-Even when mastering from 16 bit, 44.1 or 48khz sources such as DAT or CD-R, this yields a noticeable improvement in sound.
-We will also expand the system to include DVD-Audio and Super Audio CD mastering as our clientele demands.
+DIFFERENCE - DES is proud to be the first mastering facility in the North-Texas/Oklahoma region to offer high-density mastering, featuring the new Sonic Solutions SSHD and soundBlade High-Density Mastering Systems.
+These system are the audio mastering standards.
+They offer 88.2k or 96k mastering at 48 bit resolution.
+Even when mastering from 16 bit, 44.1 or 48khz sources, this yields a noticeable improvement in sound.

-The Digital Editing Services mastering rack features some of the finest digital and analog processing gear available, including the TC Electronic S6000 48 bit digital mainframe with TC's world-renowned MD-3 mastering software, and of course the processing power of the Sonic Solutions SSHD system itself, which will soon include mastering modules by such manufacturers as Weiss Engineering, George Massenburg Labs and other leaders in mastering processor design and manufacturing.
+The DES mastering rack features some of the finest digital and analog processing gear available, including the TC Electronic S6000 mkII 48 bit digital mainframe with TC's world-renowned MD-3 and MD-4 mastering software and the George Massenburg Labs quad-precision digital eq.

-Our analog processing gear currently includes the Manley Massive Passive tube eq, the TubeTech SMC-2B tube compressor, the Aphex Compellor & Dominator II compression/leveling/limiting system, and 96Khz/24 bit AD/DA conversion by Mytek and TC Electronic.
+Our ever-expanding analog processing gear currently includes the Manley Massive Passive tube eq, Manley Mastering SLAM!, Legendary Audio Masterpiece Thermionic Culture Phoenix Master Compressor and Mastering Culture Vulture, the TubeTech SMC-2B tube compressor, and 96Khz/24 bit AD/DA conversion by Metric Halo, Mytek and TC Electronic.

 CAN'T THE RECORDING STUDIO MASTER MY PROJECT?